data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-fft)=
 ### fft(a, /, *, n=None, axis=-1, norm='backward')

 Computes the one-dimensional discrete Fourier transform.
-The expected behavior includes a round-trip transform using the inverse function, `fft(ifft(a)) == a`.
+The expected behavior includes a round-trip transform using the inverse function, `ifft(fft(a)) == a` within numerical accuracy.

 #### Parameters